 The internet is full of great tips for how to clean cast iron pans, however, I almost never need to use them with my pan.
 Since I cook primarily with healthy animal fats, such as lard, beef tallow, duck fat and clarified butter, I can leave leftover fat in the pan for the next dish, even for several days at a time.
 If there are chunks of food in the pan, I scrape them off with a wooden spoon or metal spatula and then wipe up with a paper towel.
 Sometimes my pan looks a little unsightly on the stove, but my house is clean and tidy otherwise and frankly, I’m proud to show off my very practical and traditional method of cooking and cleanup, which saves me loads of time.

 Sometimes, when I cook a dish like sautéed greens with garlic, the liquid in the dish naturally de-glazes my pan so that when I wipe it up afterward, it’s shiny and new-looking.
 Even foods that I accidentally burn in the pan unstick themselves very easily.
 The only dish that was a bit of a cleanup headache was a piece of honey & soy marinated meat.
 I ended up boiling hot water in the pan, scraping it up with a wooden spatula, and then re-coating it with fat right after it was rinsed and dried.
-(Of course soap should NEVER be used with cast iron.
+There is debate about whether soap should be used with cast iron.
 With these old, well-seasoned ones, a tiny bit on occasion doesn’t seem to hurt it and yes, I sometimes rinse it in the sink and scrub with the rough side of a kitchen sponge.
 But in these cases, I immediately dry it off and wipe a layer of fat on it again.

 Where To Get Your Own?